Sub-

 Mr Buchta is the head of technology und research management

-The development process is considered to be the ‘cradle’ of the digital twin.
-The development of engines, for example, has only really taken off with the digital twin.
-Whereas a few thousand parameters were sufficient for engine development a few years ago, today there are several million that are mapped in the digital twin.
-The first data for the wire harness are also usually generated here, and they are increasingly expanded throughout the individual stages of the value chain.
-Sub-project 2 is concerned with transferring the procedures of the development process for the wire harness to the management shell.
-It explores cross-company data concepts and examines how collaborative development of the wire harness product can be implemented.
+The development process is understood as the "cradle" of the digital twin.
+The development of engines, for example, really took off with the digital twin in the truest sense of the word.
+Whereas a few thousand parameters were sufficient for engine development a few years ago, today several million are mapped in the digital twin.
+For the wiring harness, too, the first data is usually generated here, which is then enriched more and more throughout the individual stages of the value chain.
+Subproject 2 (SP 2) is concerned with transferring the sequences of the development process for the wiring harness to the Asset Administration Shell .
+It mines cross-company data concepts and examines how collaborative development of the wiring harness product can be implemented.

-A characteristic feature of the wire harness is that each cable harness is unique.
-It is produced in batch size 1 and therefore bears the designation ‘custom wire harness’ (CWH).
-Because of the large number of variants, very little is automated and much of it is handmade.
+The wiring harness is characterized by the fact that each harness is unique.
+It is produced in batch size 1 and therefore bears the designation "customer-specific wiring harness" (KSK).
+Because of the large number of variants, little is automated and much is handmade.
 This is also reflected in the data exchange.
-This is supposed to change.
-The foundation for automation of the subsequent process steps all the way up to assembly can already be laid in the development phase.
-Sub-project 2 identifies the possibilities with which the subsequent production of the wire harness can be largely automated.
-It goes down to the level of work instructions for man and machine, the set-up procedures, recording of process and quality data, necessary skills and documentation.
-The trick here is to put together the various individual pieces of the mosaic, including from sub-projects 3 (production) and 4 (assembly), in such a way that they all add up to a robust single entity that all stakeholders want to work with.
+This is set to change.
+Particularly in the development phase, the foundation can already be laid for automating the subsequent process steps up to assembly.
+SP 2 identifies the possibilities with which the subsequent production of the wiring harness can be largely automated.
+This goes down to the level of work instructions for man and machine, the setup procedures, recording of process and quality data, necessary skills and the documentation.
+The art is to put together the many individual pieces of the mosaic, including those from SPs 3 (production) and 4 (assembly), in such a way that they all add up to a resilient whole that all stakeholders are happy to work with.

 Work priorities

-Since engineering processes in the automotive industry are fundamentally collaborative, it must also be possible for the management shell to be created in a distributed manner and ultimately assembled.
+Since engineering processes in the automotive industry are fundamentally collaborative, it must also be possible for the Asset Administration Shell to be created in a distributed manner and ultimately assembled.
 The engineering process already takes place digitally to a large extent.

 However, dealing with the diversity of formats is a challenging task.
 It requires figuring out what data is collected, stored, passed on and how?
 In the reality of cable harness development, for example, you have circuit diagrams, cable harness lists, CAD formats.
 There are also many suppliers for a part or a component.
 The suppliers in turn have suppliers for plugs, grommets, sheathing, brackets, special cables.
 Therefore, it already takes an enormous amount of planning in the development phase, especially since changes have to be constantly taken into account.